vanrobo/Calculator/README.md

 ### The code may be inefficient

-This calculator contains a custom made title bar and GUI
+This calculator contains a custom made title bar and GUI and customizabel themes Please note that this calculator only works on windows.

 © vanrobo 2024